STONECROP GARDENS

 Family: (Liliaceae)

-(P) to 3.
+(P) to 3′.
 Japanese Toad Lily, Yama-hototogisu.
-Japan.
+China, Japan.
 Shining, deeply veined, dark, heart-shaped leaves on erect, arching stems that branch into loose terminal and axillary clusters of upward pointing, orchid-like buds and flowers.
-Flowers are creamy white with sparse dark mauve and purple spots with stamens and stigma that protrude far above the six splayed petals.
-Blooms a good few weeks earlier than Tricyrtis formosana, in late August.
+Flowers are a more delicate pale-pink or white, featuring small, reddish-purple spots with stamens and stigma that protrude far above the six splayed petals.
+August to September.
 Moist soil.
 Sun/partial shade.
 3 & 6

 Category: Seminum | Sub-Category: Woodland